 Trying to decide where to go to college?
+Afraid of choosing the wrong college?
 Samantha Schreiber’s meme clears things up.

 If you’re involved with any social media groups focused on college admissions and/or choosing a college, chances are you saw Samantha Schreiber’s much-shared meme last week (see above).